LucasBehrendt/gamers-ground/README.md

  - For added professionalism and trustworthiness, some generic pages for FAQs, Privacy Policy and Terms of Conditions were implemented in the site.

- - Links to these pages can be found in the footer of the site, and redirects to separate corresponding pages.
+ - Links to these pages can be found in the footer of the site and redirects to separate corresponding pages.

 <details>